dietms/dietms.github.io/README.md

 # Deogiri Institute of Engineering and Management Studies

+#2B||!2B - The Coding Club

-This repository contains the code for the coding club website.
+This repository hosts the club's github pages website.
+It is live at http://dietms.github.io

-We are planning to use it to host the web pages for all the clubs, so that information is accessible online to everyone.
+The Official website for the college is at http://dietms.org

+Wish to contribute?
+Start by creating a branch and sending in a pull request with any improvement, we check it everyday, promise! :)